Marlboro Ads

 0

 Three color 9 1/2" x 13 1/2" ad for the cigarette that's King in Marlboro Country.
-The bottom of the page has a black and white picture of a man riding his horse toward the camera through the underbrush.
+The bottom of the page has a black and white picture of a man riding his horse toward the camera on a dirt trail that has underbrush all around it.
 The ad text claims that with this cigarette "You get a lot to like: a man's world of flavor in a filter cigarette".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+At the top of the page is a full color picture of an opened pack of Marlboro cigarettes with several cigarettes pulled out.

 October 4, 1963